satellite-image-deep-learning/techniques/README.md

 * [Weights and Biases](https://wandb.ai/) -> keep track of your ML projects.
 Log hyperparameters and output metrics from your runs, then visualize and compare results and quickly share findings with your colleagues
 * [geo-ml-model-catalog](https://github.com/radiantearth/geo-ml-model-catalog) -> provides a common metadata definition for ML models that operate on geospatial data
 * [hummingbird](https://github.com/microsoft/hummingbird) ->  a library for compiling trained traditional ML models into tensor computations, e.g. scikit learn model to pytorch for fast inference on a GPU
+* [deepchecks](https://github.com/deepchecks/deepchecks) -> Deepchecks is a Python package for comprehensively validating your machine learning models and data with minimal effort

 ## Deep learning packages, frameworks & projects
 * [rastervision](https://docs.rastervision.io/) -> An open source Python framework for building computer vision models on aerial, satellite, and other large imagery sets